What Is a Cash Out Refinance? A Homeowner’s Guide in 2025

 Combined Loan-to-Value Ratio

 For those with a second mortgage, lenders examine your combined loan-to-value (CLTV) ratio.
 This represents how much you owe on all outstanding loans on the property, including any secondary liens, compared to the home’s value.
-Lenders typically prefer that your LTV ratio be lower than 80%, in keeping with the minimum 20% equity requirement.
+Lenders typically prefer that your LTV ratio be lower than 80%, usually somewhere between 70-75%, in keeping with the minimum 20% equity requirement.

 Credit Score and DTI